johame72/EZ_Timer/README.md

 4. **Stop Timer**: Completely halt the timer before it ends.
 5. **Reset Timer**: Clear the timer and start afresh.
 6. **Alarm Sound**: Hear an alarm when the timer hits zero.
-7. **Auto-Click Feature**: When the timer ends, it triggers an automated mouse click at predefined screen coordinates (X: 499, Y: 1329).
+7. **Auto-Click Feature**: When the timer ends, it triggers an automated mouse click at predefined screen coordinates (X:-1844, Y=736).

 ## Tech Stack